Blog category: Mexican History

 August 26, 2016

 Felipe de la Garza was the most important military figure in Nuevo Santander (present-day Tamaulipas, Mexico) during the 1820s.
 He spent the early part of his military career in Texas.
-Though De la Garza remained on the royalist side during Mexico’s war for independence, he soon embraced revolutionary politics in the new nation.
-He became notorious for leading a failed revolt against Mexican Emperor Agustín de Iturbide.
+De la Garza led a failed revolt against Mexican Emperor Agustín de Iturbide.
 He later led Iturbide to his execution.